+It is good to see you back here.
 Let's start with an introduction.
 Please give your first name and tell us one thing about yourself that makes you proud.
-Someone might say, "I am Howard and what make me proud is I got my driver's license."
+Someone might say, "I am Howard and what makes me proud is I got my driver's license."
 I'll start.
-My name is and one thing that makes me proud is HAVE EACH YOUTH GIVE HIS/HER FIRST NAME AND ONE THING THAT MAKES HIM/HER PROUD.
+My name is and one thing that makes me proud is REMINDER: FACILITATOR'S PARTICIPATION IN THIS INTRODUCTION IS TO MODEL THE ACTIVITY FOR THE GROUP MEMBERS.
+THE FACILITATOR SHOULD REMEMBER TO KEEP SELF-DISCLOSURE WITHIN APPROPRIATE LIMITS.
+HAVE EACH YOUTH GIVE HIS/HER FIRST NAME AND ONE THING THAT MAKES HIM/HER PROUD.
 Thank you.
 That was very good.
 To show you how pleased we are that you are here, on time, and ready to go, we are going to do a lottery.
 Write your name on the ticket and put in the bowl.
 COLLECT THE LOTTERY TICKETS, MIX THEM UP, DRAW ONE AND GIVE OUT THE PRIZE.

-Remember that we use Strokes to show that we liked something someone said or did or for something about them.
-I hope that by the end of the session you have showed your appreciation so much that you have got not a Stroke left.
+Remember that we use "Thanks" to show that we liked something someone said or did or for something about them.

+I hope that by the end of the session you have showed your appreciation so much that you have got not a "thanks" left.